Code-Platoon-Curriculum/curriculum/optional_lessons/javascript-oop.md

 // `this` appears in the function `sayHello` const alice = {
   name: "alice",
-  // sayHello is a regular 'function' function, so it has it's own scope, and the inner 'this'
+  // sayHello is a regular 'function' function, so it has its own scope, and the inner 'this'
-  // will refer to it's calling context
+  // will refer to its calling context
   sayHello: function () {
     console.log(`Hello, my name is ${this.name}`);
   },
 };

 // because of how we are calling this, the 'alice' variable is the 'context' in which sayHello is run
-// so when sayHello hits it's 'this' keyword, it refers to the variable 'alice' alice.sayHello();
+// so when sayHello hits its 'this' keyword, it refers to the variable 'alice' alice.sayHello();

 // arrow functions do not rebind `this` const bob = {
   name: "bob",
-  // sayHello is an arrow function, so it doesn't create it's own scope
+  // sayHello is an arrow function, so it doesn't create its own scope
   sayHello: () => {
     console.log(`My name is ${this.name}`);
   },
 };

-// that means when we call this, 'bob' is not it's context, but bob's context is sayHello's context, which is the 'global' object, or {}
+// that means when we call this, 'bob' is not its context, but bob's context is sayHello's context, which is the 'global' object, or {}
 // we warned you this is confusing and ugly! bob.sayHello();